NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 3327

 RELATIONS WITH VENDORS

-Vendors shall be seen by appointment only.
-Vendors who call upon a school shall be governed by policy #1250.
-Teachers or administrators who have invited vendors to call should notify the principal’s office in advance so that proper courtesies may be extended.
+In the school, vendors shall be seen by appointment only.
+Vendors who call upon a school shall be governed by policy 1250.
+Teachers or administrator who have invited vendors to call should notify the principal’s office in advance so that proper courtesies may be extended.

 No agents, canvassers, or vendors shall have access to teachers during their classes.
 No business concern which solicits or gains business through the school system shall use school facilities for this purpose.